 The rise in gun sales reflects but one of the anxieties created by the shootings.
 Since the massacre, there have been reports of chaos at movie theaters, apparently sparked by misunderstandings or careless words.

 A confrontation with an intoxicated man in an Arizona theater caused about 50 people to flee, authorities said.
 A southern California man was arrested after authorities say he made allusions to the Aurora massacre after the movie didn't start on time.
 In New Jersey, a showing of "Batman" was canceled after someone stood up during the movie, opened an emergency exit and then returned to their seat.

-About 90 minutes into a Monday night showing of "Batman" in Santa Monica, Calif., shrieks from some girls sent about two dozen people sprinting for the exit.
+About 90 minutes into a Monday night showing of "Batman" in Santa Monica, Calif., a commotion caused some girls to shriek and two dozen people to sprint for the exit, jumping over seats and pushing each other out of the way.
 It turned out that a large man with a backpack was actually not a threat and was simply having a medical problem.